suhan-paradkar/Libgenbot-UI/README.md

 It is a fork of PyPaperBot, and is inspired by it Currently in beta, please leave feedback and report issues This is the UI version of Libgenbot.. and is at a very preliminary stage.
+Also... this project's gui is not linked with the logic...
+PRs are welcome...

 ## Installation